Mariusthvdb/custom-icon-color/CARD-MOD-EXAMPLES.md

 card_mod: !secret not_home_picture
 ```

-See below for a collection of generic mods, used throughtout my config, that only have to be written down once, and are imported by that tiny `!secret` reference
+See below for a collection of generic mods, used throughout my config, that only have to be written once, and are imported by that tiny `!secret` reference:

 ```
 ##########################################################################################